awsdocs/aws-doc-sdk-examples/python/example_code/transcribe/README.md

 Shows how to start a job and get information about the job.
 This script is included in the
 [Getting started](https://docs.aws.amazon.com/transcribe/latest/dg/getting-started-python.html)
-section of the AWS Transcribe developer guide.
+section of the Amazon Transcribe Developer Guide.

 ## Running the tests